johnsonawa29-droid/Wire-of-Framing/README.md

  Design shows how things look, functionality makes them work.
 Both must go together for a successful product.

+ Low-fidelity (Low-fi)

+What it is: A rough, simple sketch or outline of a design.

+Usually black and white, with boxes and lines instead of real images and colors.

+Think of it like a draft or doodle of an idea.

+How it’s used:

+To brainstorm ideas quickly.

+To test different layout options without spending too much time.

+To get early feedback from team members or clients.

+ Example: Drawing a homepage with a rectangle for a header, lines for text, and an “X” for an image.

+#    High-fidelity (High-fi)

+What it is: A detailed, polished design that looks and works almost like the final product.

+Includes real text, images, colors, icons, and sometimes interactive elements (clickable prototypes).

+Think of it like a near-finished mockup.

+How it’s used:

+To show clients or stakeholders how the final product will look.

+To test user experience (UX) and interactions.

+To hand over to developers as a blueprint for building the real thin\

+A clickable prototype of an app with real buttons, colors, and navigation.

   ## "Types of wireframe"